syncfusion-content/xamarin-docs/Xamarin/Carousel-View/LoadMore.md

 ## LoadMore method

-Virtualization can be achieved without the use of [`AllowLoadMore`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms~Syncfusion.SfCarousel.XForms.SfCarousel~AllowLoadMore.html) property.
-This can be achieved using the LoadMore method.
-Carousel items can be loaded on the basis of [`LoadMoreItemsCount`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms~Syncfusion.SfCarousel.XForms.SfCarousel~LoadMoreItemsCount.html) property.
+To load more items programatically, LoadMore method can be called which loads the items dynamically to the UI based on the [`LoadMoreItemsCount`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms~Syncfusion.SfCarousel.XForms.SfCarousel~LoadMoreItemsCount.html) API value.

 {% tabs %}